Ficool

 And at the center of that observation—

-the omnipresent structure often named as the Ancestral Creator of All Things remained.
+the omnipresent structure often called the Ancestral Creator of All Things remained.

-Many eyes—endless, distributed across every conceivable layer of existence—remained fixed not on a single point, but on all points simultaneously.
+Endless eyes—spread across every conceivable layer—fixed not on one point, but on all points at once.

 And in its presence—